Sguo12/testProxy/README.md

 #[testProxy]

-####A basic proxy to assist testing of network protocols
+####A forward proxy to assist testing of exchange active sync protocol

 * Passthrough proxy that prints everything out to console
 * return 401, 500 selectively by calling the new API
 * return long timeout, drop calls selectively by calling API
-* return EAS sync invalid key if specified
+* return EAS sync invalid key if specified, the OSX app 'runner' is used to decode wbxml.
-* Uses self signed certificate so that client under test has to accept that
+* A new certificate is created for every host using my own ROOT CA, so client under test has to accept that
 * new API can be added to aid in other tests

 ***